|Height:||270.00+ ft||(82.30+ m)||Elevation:||554 ft (169 m)||GPS Latitude:||41.40455|

 |Width:||21.30 ft||(6.49 m)||Grove:||Wagner Grove||Discovery Date:||1991|

-Notes: Terex Titan, also known as Terex Giant, is the 7th largest single-stem coast redwood, the 3rd largest tree in
+Notes: Terex Titan, also known as Terex Giant, is the 10th largest coast redwood, the 3rd largest tree in

 Prairie Creek Redwoods State Park, and the largest tree in Edward C. Wagner Grove.